jtatman/gorilla_shell_gpt/README.md

 ```shell
 pip install gorilla-shell-gpt
 ```
-You'll not really need an OpenAI API key, you can generate one [here](https://beta.openai.com/account/api-keys).
+You'll really need an OpenAI API key, since the beta is long gone.
+The models are cheap.

 If the`$OPENAI_API_KEY` environment variable is set it will be used, otherwise, you will be prompted for your key which will then be stored in `~/.config/shell_gpt/.sgptrc`.

 ## Usage
 `sgpt` has a variety of use cases, including simple queries, shell queries, and code queries.
+I use this personally for attaching files for review on non-critical projects, where I want to improve or ask questions about the code or text, or prompting.

 ### Simple queries
 We can use it as normal search engine, asking about anything:
 ```shell